These are exercises performed by the patient on the therapist's command and under his supervision.

 - temperature above 38°

-- fractures , post-traumatic conditions
+- fractures, post-traumatic conditions

-- states after dislocation
+- conditions after dislocation

 - occurrence of pain during exercise

-- general serious condition of the patient
+- the general serious condition of the patient

-- status after CT scan with contrast
+- condition after computed tomography with contrast

-A referral is required for the exercise.
+A referral is required for exercises.